Duality and mapping tori in Heegaard Floer homology: Generalized 1-handle and 3-handle maps

-For a $\ve{d}\in \Sym^{n_1}(\bD)\times \cdots \times \Sym^{n_k}(\bD)$ which avoids the fact diagonal, we consider the space If $\ve{d}$ is point which is not in the fat diagonal, then by Proposition~\ref{prop:transversalitydisks}, for a generic choice of almost complex structures, the space $\cM(\phi_0,\ve{d})$ is transversely cut out and a 0-dimensional manifold.
-We will show if we fix a $\ve{d}$ as above, then for a generic choice of almost complex structure we in fact have Note that assuming Equation~\eqref{eq:maincountofdisks}, the main statement follows, since using the argument described thus far, we see that
+If $\ve{d}$ is point which is not in the fat diagonal, then by Proposition~\ref{prop:transversalitydisks}, for a generic choice of almost complex structures, the space $\cM(\phi_0,\ve{d})$ is a compact 0-dimensional manifold.
+We will show that if $\ve{d}$ is fixed, then for a generic choice of almost complex structure,